p0wen/zengarden/README.md

 ### Automatated Testing

 Jasmine used to set up tests.
 Some example test where written but should be extended more broadly in the future.
-Therefore i would make sense to refactor the existing functions to make them easier for testing.
+Therefore it would make sense to refactor the existing functions to make them easier for testing.

 ### Manual Testing